gregoryjscott/Simpler/README.md

 }
 ```

-A Task's dependencies are it's inputs, outputs, and sub-tasks.
+A Task's dependencies are its inputs, outputs, and sub-tasks.
 The sub-task injection provides the power to do testing by allowing for mocking sub-task behavior.
 This eliminates the need for repository nonsense when the only purpose is for testing.

 ###"What about database interaction?"